Ignoring frame damage might seem harmless if your vehicle still “drives fine,” but underneath the surface, serious problems can be brewing.

 How Is Frame Damage Assessed by Professionals?

-Professionals assess frame damage by inspecting alignment, measuring structural components, and using specialized tools.
-They look for signs of bending or cracking, ensuring your vehicle’s safety and performance are prioritized during the evaluation process.
+Professionals assess frame damage by inspecting alignment, measuring structural components, and using specialized tools and frame racks.
+They look for signs of bending, twisting, or cracking and compare measurements to factory specifications to determine how far the structure has moved and what is needed to correct it.

 What Are the Signs of Hidden Frame Damage?